 ComEd offers programs and services to help those in need, including energy assistance, help for customers with special needs, and ways for neighbors to help neighbors.

 To apply for ComEd’s Residential Special Hardship grant, or the State sponsored assistance programs, such as LIHEAP, customers should visit a local LIHEAP Agency such as Community Contacts, Inc at 100 S. Hawthorne, Elgin, (847) 697-8800.

 For more information on any of ComEd’s assistance programs or to enroll in ComEd’s bill-payment assistance programs, call 1-888-806-CARE (2273) or visit ComEd.Com/CARE for more information.

 IDOT provides a question/comment submittal form on their website for issues related to roadways maintained by the State of Illinois, which would include Routes 31 and 72 in West Dundee.

 This form can be used to communicate with IDOT on a variety of topics, such as reporting potholes or debris in the roadway, burned out streetlights, or construction related inquiries.

 Click below for information on ways to contact IDOT.
 Click "Online Web Form" at the bottom of the page to access the the question/comment submittal form.

 Please be advised that the Village of West Dundee no longer provides child car seat safety checks.

-Child car seat safety checks are available from Sherman Hospital, located at 1425 Randall Road in Elgin, by appointment.
-Please visit the Advocate Sherman Health website for additional information or call 224-783-8996 to set up an appointment.
+Child car seat safety checks are available at Sherman Hospital, located at 1425 Randall Road in Elgin, by appointment only.
+Please visit the Advocate Children's Hospitals website .

 Upcoming safety seat check events may also be posted to the website www.seatcheck.net.